sumotoy/CAT9552/README.md

 An Arduino/Teensy3 library for ON semiconductors CAT 9552 led driver

-This chip ha 2 internal timers so every single led can be:
+This chip has 2 internal timers so every single led can be:

  - off
  - on
  - blinking 1 (as timer1 settings)